Tips for a successfull D.I.Y. Pendulum Latest change 2026-05-12

 Do implement a position measuring system.
 I regard it as the only way to accurately monitor the behaviour of your pendulum.
 Currently I use the system with Hall sensors and a magnet around the wire.
 Earlier I mentioned a system based on cheap optical sensors, but that did not work well.
 The sensors, although with analog output had a step-wise tranfer function, to rough for the purpose.

 Use a simple clamp to fix the wire at the top.
-There exists a variety of bearing constructions with balls, cylinders, knife-edges etc. These are all difficult to construct with the required precision and / or may introduce anisotropy or friction which -even in the slightest amount- cause problems like developing a substantial elliptical path or complete absence of Foucault Precession because of stalling at some angle.
+There exists a variety of bearing constructions with balls, cylinders, knife-edges etc. These are all difficult to construct with the required precision and / or may introduce anisotropy or friction which -even in the slightest amount- causes problems like developing a substantial elliptical path or complete absence of Foucault Precession because of stalling at some angle.

 Fix the wire such that the weight of the bob is taken by some construction above the clamp (e.g. a winding axle).
 The clamp then only cares for the horizontal fixation of the wire.
 This way there is no need to tighten the clamp very strong with the risk of cutting into the wire.